Phong-Kaster/Realtime-Messenger-Application/README.md

 ## [**Introduction**](#introduction)

 [Facebook Messenger](https://www.facebook.com/) , [WhatsApp](https://www.whatsapp.com/?lang=en) , [Skype](https://www.skype.com/en/features/skype-web/) doesn't respect your private ?
 Advertisements make you annoy ?
 You want some chatting application which protects your information & encrypts every single messenger  ?
-It's simple 😆 Get into [Realtime Messenger Application](https://github.com/Phong-Kaster) .
+It's simple 😆 Get into Realtime Messenger Application .
 I can do it for you & for free forever 🤗.This is my idea

 ## [**The reason why I write**](#the-reason-why-i-write-)
-When I make a start , I have been just a third-year student in **Posts and Telecommunications Institute of Technology HCM Branch**.So I am hungry for a challenge , I want to learn & build some thing usefully .
+When I make a start , I have been just a third-year student in [Posts and Telecommunications Institute of Technology HCM Branch](https://en.wikipedia.org/wiki/Posts_and_Telecommunications_Institute_of_Technology,_Ho_Chi_Minh_City).So I am hungry for a challenge , I want to learn & build some thing usefully .
 In addition , it can make employer impressive,so on 😎😋
 ## [**Architecture**](#architecture)

 What type of architecture have I used ?
 I have written this application following **Model-View-Controller** architecture

 ## [**Installation**](#installation)
 In folder `public/bower_components` contains third-party libraries.They have the same feature like `node_modules` so that I do not want to commit them to Github.
 To address the problem , [Bower](https://bower.io/#getting-started) was used to managing these libraries.
-You can read more about [Bower](https://bower.io/#getting-started)

 We have 2 important bower file: